 In a short span of time, COVID-19 has altered everyday life for everyone.
-With social distancing guidelines, people have reconsidered and changed how they shop and get their goods which has led to a shift in consumer mindset.
-People have now moved to shopping online, even more so than before, because of all the closures due to COVID-19 leading to new consumer ‘norms’ when it comes to E-commerce.
+With social distancing guidelines, people have reconsidered and changed how they shop and get their goods which have led to a shift in consumer mindset.
+People have now moved to shop online, even more so than before, because of all the closures due to COVID-19 leading to new consumer ‘norms’ when it comes to E-commerce.

 But with this online shopping trend comes a shift in expectations.
 With being in lockdown for months and states finally reopening slowly, customers now have different ways to obtain what they need than before which requires retailers to adapt accordingly.
 One result is this unforeseen rapid rise of e-commerce.
 But with this new online shopping traffic, stores must do all they can to provide the best customer experience and also keep up and predict trends in purchasing and act accordingly.